 Teammates

-Moments that Matter: Spotlight on You’ve Been Spotted Winners
+Spotlight on More You’ve Been Spotted Winners

 Lead The Way: Elizabeth Wooten, Registered Nurse I, Atrium Health Endoscopy, demonstrated exceptional leadership and dedication during a challenging week when her supervisor was unexpectedly absent.
 She managed the department smoothly, supported her team and maintained a positive, drama-free attitude.
 Her reliability and willingness to handle additional responsibility were commended.